Spectrum of invariant measures via generic points: Applications

 Our first example of a family of symbolic dynamical systems to which we apply Corollary \ref{cor:Besicovitch-summary-symbolic} is the extensively studied class of $\mathscr{B}$-free shifts.
 These systems are dynamical counterparts of $\mathscr{B}$-free numbers.
-There are other situations, where one can apply our results in the symbolic setting, see \cite{KKK2, CKKK, KKL}.
-We have chosen $\mathscr{B}$-free shifts, as they form 'natural' (rather than 'constructed merely for illustration') set of examples.
-We do not prove anything new about $\mathscr{B}$-free shifts, we merely recover known results.
-Nevertheless, we want to point out that an explicit reference to $\dbarm$-convergence clarify the reasoning.
-While some of original proofs used $\dbar$-pseudometric (sometimes in disguise), none of these approaches (except \cite{BKPLR}) did that in the full generality---there always were necessary computations relying on the number-theoretic nature of $\mathscr{B}$-free shifts.
+There are other situations where one can apply our results in the symbolic setting; see \cite{KKK2, CKKK, KKL}.
+We have chosen $\mathscr{B}$-free shifts, as they form a 'natural' (rather than 'constructed merely for illustration') set of examples.
+We do not prove anything new about $\mathscr{B}$-free shifts; we merely recover known results.
+Nevertheless, we want to point out that an explicit reference to $\dbarm$-convergence clarifies the reasoning.
+While some of the original proofs used the $\dbar$-pseudometric (sometimes in disguise), none of these approaches (except \cite{BKPLR}) did so in the full generality---there wer always necessary computations relying on the number-theoretic nature of $\mathscr{B}$-free shifts.
 Furthermore, the original proofs did not refer to $\dbarm$.

-Sets of $\mathscr{B}$-free numbers have been investigated by many mathematicians such as Behrend, Chowla, Davenport, Erd\H{o}s, etc. Subsequently, Sarnak \cite{Sarnak} pioneered a dynamical viewpoint on $\mathscr{B}$-free sets by looking at a symbolic dynamical system induced by square-free integers (also known as the \emph{square-free shift}).
+Sets of $\mathscr{B}$-free numbers have been investigated by many mathematicians, such as Behrend, Chowla, Davenport, Erd\H{o}s, etc. Subsequently, Sarnak \cite{Sarnak} pioneered a dynamical viewpoint on $\mathscr{B}$-free sets by examining a symbolic dynamical system induced by square-free integers (also known as the \emph{square-free shift}).
 This system is formed by taking the closure of the orbit of the characteristic function of the set of square-free integers under the shift operation on $\{0,1\}^\Z$.
 Sarnak's approach has been later extended to an arbitrary $\mathscr{B}$-free shifts, see \cite{ALR,DSKPL,Avdeeva,CSG,KPLW}.
 In \cite{BKPLR} the spectrum of $\mathscr{B}$-free shifts is studied.

 Let $\mathscr{B}\subseteq \N$.
 The set of $\mathscr{B}$-free integers $\mathscr{F}_{\mathscr{B}}$ is defined by

 The characteristic sequence of $\mathscr{F}_{\mathscr{B}}$, denoted by $\eta_{\mathscr{B}}$ is an element of $\{0,1\}^\Z$ and it is given for $j\in\Z$ by